 When you make an overwhelming space more manageable you will be able to get more done without quitting or getting exhausted.

 You will need 4 piles to divide the toys into:

-I use these bins when I declutter because they are sturdy and can hold a lot of clutter.
+I like to use these bins when I declutter because they are sturdy and can hold a lot of clutter.
 But you can also use cardboard boxes, garbage bags or even laundry baskets.